BASS-manual/manual/README.md

 It could be a good idea to release a new version of the manual in a somewhat structured manner.
 The build process has to be done locally, and all the /docs files should be commited and pushed.

-The files in docs/ is actually the files served online via https://bass-manual.github.io/manual/ or https://brjann.github.io/manual/
+The files in docs/ is actually the files served online via https://bass-manual.github.io/manual/